belthor777/Machine-Learning/PH207x/excercises/Lesson5/ Sampling Distributions.md

 ### Example ###
 We know that total cholesterol levels in *our* Framingham population are distributed with mean μ = 237 mg/100ml and standard deviation σ = 44.7 mg/100ml.

+#### Q1.
+We have a sample of 49 total cholesterol levels and their average is x⁻= 230 mg/100ml?